Roestlab/diffusion-deconvolution-dia-msms-data/README.md

 ## Quick Start

-The library had a CLI for training the diffusion model.
+The library has a CLI for training the diffusion model.

 ```bash
 $ dquartic train --help